 No lockoffs!
 What?
 I am celebrating no lockoffs from the brand that introduced lockoffs to the American public?
 Yep.
 It actually has the ultimate seat belt lockoff in the ClickTight panel, which closes down on top of seat belt, locking it.
 The panel unlocks by pushing the dimple at the top of the CT dial and turning it clockwise.

 Recline: There are 7 recline positions for rear-facing and as long as you stay within the proper zone for either your rear-facer or forward-facer, you’re golden.
 I wish there were one more for my 2011 MDX, but I could have used a noodle to get there.
 I don’t have a steep back seat, but I was 1 recline position away from being where I think a newborn should be.
-The Marathon can be adjusted as upright as you want for rear-facing, which is fantastic for those older kids who don’t sleep, and it gives front seat passengers more legroom.
+The Marathon can be adjusted as upright as you want for rear-facing as long as the level indicator ball isn’t touching the edge, which is fantastic for those older kids who don’t sleep, and it gives front seat passengers more legroom.
 For forward-facing, the MA provides a nice recline as long as you stay within the indicator’s forward-facing zone AND the base isn’t pushed more than 3” off the vehicle seat.
 This recline is nice for kids who have special needs or if you’ll be traveling on a long trip overnight, but it really cuts down on the child’s legroom if you put it at the most reclined.
 Leg injuries are quite common in forward-facing children because their legs get smashed into the front seat in a crash, so put the seat as upright as possible for your child.

 Seat Belt: Installation with the seat belt is easy peasy.
 Probably the most difficult part for me was threading the seat belt through the slots and into the belt path because the cover has so much padding that it impeded the belt going in.
 So I had to wiggle the belt a bit—it’s better than my hand not fitting in the belt path, getting permanent scars from scratches and skin scraped off my hand, fighting with lockoffs that don’t want to stay closed, and so on, that I’ve dealt with on other seats.
 Simply pull the slack out of the lap belt, make sure the seat belts are laying flat, and close the ClickTight panel.
 If the MA moves more than 1 inch, remove more slack from the seat belt.
 If it takes you more than a minute to do this process, there’s something wrong.
 But I’ll cut you some slack if it’s the first time you’re installing the seat 😉 .

 LATCH: Britax almost scoffs at LATCH with the CT system, especially in these convertibles.
 Gone are the deluxe push-on style lower connectors with which Britax has spoiled us and in their place are standard clip-on style connectors, just like what’s found on the end of the tether strap.
 Huh.
 They’ve done this for 2 reasons: 1. to save storage space and weight on the seat, and 2. to discourage the use of the lower connectors.
 With the new LATCH regulations that have gone into effect, lower anchor weight limits have been drastically lowered on some carseats (heavy ones, like Britax seats) and since it’s so incredibly easy to install the CT carseats using the seat belt, it makes sense to discourage the use of the lower LATCH connectors.
-Of course, there are always times where you might want to use those connectors—when you install it in a van where the seat belt would stretch across the pathway to the back row—is one instance that immediately comes to mind.
+Of course, there are always times where you might want to use those connectors—when you have a passenger who might click open the seat belt and uninstall the carseat—is one instance that immediately comes to mind.
 The lower LATCH connectors are stored tidily in a small compartment on the back of the base.